UWPCE-PythonCert/ProgrammingInPython/source/modules/PythonClasses.rst

 This looks a lot like a "struct" in C -- Python doesn't have structures, so yes, a class with no methods (functions) is essentially a struct.

+.. note:: In practice, it is very common to use a simple class like this to store related data, even if there are no functions involved.
+So common, in fact, that in Python 3.8, a standard library package called ``dataclasses`` was added that generates classes for storing data like this -- without having to write hardly any code.
+I encourage you to check it out for real use, but for now, we'll build things from scratch so that you can learn how it all works.

 Basic Structure of a class
 --------------------------